 “The whole point is presumably to say to investors that we hear your calls for more transparency and we’ll provide it,” said Brian Wieser, an analyst with Pivotal Research.
 But, he cautioned, “just because they break out the data doesn’t mean they’ll stop making investments in things that are so far removed from the core business.”

 Google has jumped into dozens of new businesses in recent years, but it remains primarily an advertising company, generating most of its revenue and nearly all of its profit when people click ads in search results.
+People also include great quality backlinks in their websites to achieve what is called SEO, and through which, their website ranks higher.
 Researcher eMarketer estimates that Google ends up with one in 10 dollars spent on advertising globally, about $53 billion this year after paying back its partners.

 The move raises the profile of Mr. Pichai, 43 years old, who will become chief executive of the new Google Inc., Alphabet’s search, advertising and mobile unit.
 Mr. Pichai has been effectively running those businesses for a year.